Breast Health & Thermography

 Will it tell me if I am helping or hurting my breast health?

-Can I do something about my risk?
+Can I do something about my breast health?

 Who can benefit from Thermography and what is the process?